 So, What’s The Problem?

 The problem is that technology is advancing at a much faster pace than the law.
-When a loved one is incapacitated or passes, family and friends are faced with an uphill battle when trying to access the person’s digital accounts and assets.
-This is mostly due to various restrictions that are found in the service contract between the person and the internet service provider.
+When a loved one passes, family and friends face an uphill battle when trying to access the person’s digital accounts and assets.
+This is mostly due to various restrictions found in the service contract between the person and the internet service provider.
 For example, if Yahoo learns that you have passed, they will automatically delete your account.
-Each service provider has a different set of rules making the outcome different for each person and each type of account or asset.
+Each service provider has a different set of rules.
+This making the outcome different for each person and each type of account or asset.